ngonalex/custom-compiler/README.md

 In /v3_tests, we mainly implemented loops, boolean operations, blocks, and if statements.
 In here our higher order functions include conditional_parser.cc, loop_parser.cc, block_parser.cc, and relation_parser.cc.

-In /v4_tests, we implemented function calls
+In /v4_tests, we implemented function definitions and calls with optional arguments

-In /v5_tests, we implemented
+In /v5_tests, we implemented tests to ensure the arrays (called tuples in the AST) are created correctly and that dereferencing works correctly.